Updated April 2022

 Bathe in a Hot Spring or a Geothermal Pool

 Iceland is the land of natural hot springs and geothermal swimming pools.
-Wether you choose the famed Blue Lagoon, the hot river in the Smoky Valley or the Laugardalslaug public swimming pool in Reykjavik this experience simply must be a part of your trip to Iceland.
+Weather you choose the famed Blue Lagoon, the hot river in the Smoky Valley or the Laugardalslaug public swimming pool in Reykjavik this experience simply must be a part of your trip to Iceland.
 Some pools are even free!
 Visit our guide to the best pools in Iceland.

 Take a Hiking Trip